 Emerging health technologies

-Technology possesses an inherently dual nature, with the capacity to both mitigate and intensify crises.
-The rapid advancement of artificial intelligence, the growing use of drones for tasks such as reconnaissance and drug delivery, and the proliferation of autonomous and interactive machines like smart cars and robots are driving a period of significant technological transformation.
-Our aim is to critically reflect on these technological developments, explore specific areas of application, and evaluate the potential of health technologies to enhance both individual and societal resilience.
+Technology has an inherently dual nature, capable of both mitigating and exacerbating crises.
+Rapid advancements in artificial intelligence, the expanding use of drones for reconnaissance and medical supply delivery, and the proliferation of autonomous and interactive machines (e.g., smart cars and robots) are propelling a substantial wave of technological transformation.
+Our goal is to critically examine these developments, investigate their specific fields of application, and evaluate the potential of health technologies to bolster both individual and societal resilience.

 Recent publications